New Road - answers to your questions

 Q: Won’t this badly affect lower paid workers in town?

-A: The council is very aware of the plight of those who are struggling financially.
-Councillors have made it one of the council’s priorities to help.
+A: We are very aware of the plight of those who are struggling financially.
+Councillors have made it one of our priorities to help.
 But the decision to close New Road to vehicles was one of safety.
 We have put in place a range of parking offers, including the cheapest all-day parking on any council-operated car park in Cumbria, to help mitigate any impact.

 Q: It is understood there is an insurance issue, but could you not have found another insurer?